 According to the 2006 General Social Survey, most Americans think society is structured like a giant football, with a small group of rich people at one end, a small group of poor people at the other end, and the majority filling out the middle.

-- Bosses want workers to produce more and faster.
+- Bosses want workers to produce more in less time.
 Workers want to slow down to preserve their health.

 - Bosses want lower wages so they can boost profits.
 Workers want higher wages so they can pay their bills.

 - The drive for profit shapes values of the capitalist class – greed, corruption, and the hunger for power.

 - Mutual dependence shapes the values of the working class – solidarity (an injury to one is an injury to all) and self-determination (what we wish for ourselves, we want for all).